ibmdbanalytics/ibmdbpy/docs/source/index.rst

 The following scenario illustrates how ibmdbpy works.

-Assuming that all ODBC connection parameters are correctly set, issue the following statements to connect to a database (in this case, a Db2 instance with the name DASHDB) via ODBC:
+Assuming that all ODBC connection parameters are correctly set, issue the following statements to connect to a database (in this case, a Db2 instance with the name BLUDB) via ODBC:

 >>> from ibmdbpy import IdaDataBase, IdaDataFrame
->>> idadb = IdaDataBase('DASHDB')
+>>> idadb = IdaDataBase('BLUDB')

 A few sample data sets are included in ibmdbpy for you to experiment.
 First, we can load the IRIS table into this database instance.